Search Results

 Nota Bene: Schools will be charged based on the number of registrants regardless of "no show" status.

-Registration for the Seckinger H.S. contest will close on April 19th @ 11:59pm.
+Registration for the Weslyan School contest will close on March 14th @ 11:59pm.

 These are hard deadlines.